Answer all your lean questions

 Certification consists of a theory and a practical part.
 You take both separately.
 You can read more about how certification works on our certification page and our page specifically for participants in our courses.

-We have a parking lot behind our building and there is also plenty of parking (free) in the street.
+We have a parking lot behind our building and there is also plenty of free parking on the street.
+Charging stations are available at both locations.

 Coffee, tea, snacks and lunch will be arranged for you on your training day.
 If you have dietary requirements, please let us know in advance so we can take them into account.